Guide Magento development

 Magento 2 was not just a simple update as was the case with the varieties of Magento 1.
 Instead, it marked a major upgrade.
 This meant that it was almost a completely new system with features that differed greatly from its predecessor.
 Thus, porting assets from the old platform to the new one was a long and laborious process that entailed serious risks of data assets being damaged or lost.

-There will be no more security patches to protect those old-version-powered stores from the latest security threats and no more advanced features to improve performance and user experience.
+There were no more security patches to protect those old-version-powered stores from the latest security threats and no more advanced features to improve performance and user experience.
 This may negatively impact the bottom line and deal a painful blow to the merchants’ reputations.

 A much wiser approach is to migrate to Magento 2, and the sooner the better.
 This way, you will get a secure e-commerce solution with advanced B2B and B2C features that perfectly renders across different devices and screen resolutions, loads twice as fast as Magento 1.x stores do, and has many other attractive features.